 Coal and gas power plants

 Coal- and gas-fired power plants will continue to form the backbone of our electricity supply in the decades to come.
 Energy consumption is on the up worldwide and, despite all the progress made in renewables, highly efficient, fossil-fired power plants will have to ensure dependable power supplies in the foreseeable future.
-In Germany, extensive replacement investment is still outstanding: on age grounds, power plants with a capacity of over 40,000 MW must be renewed by 2020.

 The great need for new power plant capacities can only be met, as things stand today, by energy-efficient coal- and gas-fired power plants.
 This among other things also to reduce CO2 emissions which, besides the undenied importance of climate protection, have become a significant cost factor since emissions trading started.
 For power plants of recent date, this means: more output coupled with falling emissions and less resource consumption.
 RWE is making in-depth efforts to solve this conundrum.
 Research and development play a crucial role here as innovation driver.
 The scene has been set, and striking successes have already been scored.